Student Services

 361-593-3317

-The Office of International Student & Scholar Services (OISSS) provides specialized services for international students attending Texas A&M University-Kingsville, primarily F-1 and J-1 students.
-These services include assistance in matters dealing with the Department of Homeland Security, employment, academic status and other related issues.
+The Office of International Student & Scholar Services (OISSS) provides specialized services for international students and scholars attending Texas A&M University-Kingsville, primarily F-1 and J-1 students and visiting scholars.
+These services include advising on and facilitating compliance with immigration regulations as they pertain to their visa status, coordinating international student orientation and programming that helps international students and scholars integrate into and adjust to the academic, cultural and social life at TAMUK.

 I-20s, DS-2019s and SEVIS Reporting

-The Office is responsible for the following: advising students on immigration issues; initial issuance and updates to form I- 20s and DS-2019s; monitoring and verifying students’ legal non-immigrant status in SEVIS; updating changes to students’ non-immigration status in SEVIS; approving and granting extensions to students’ legal non-immigrant status; assisting students by providing them with Social Security Letters, issuing support letter to State and Federal agencies verifying current student status; and communicating and reporting student activity to various federal agencies under the Department of Homeland Security (DHS), such as Customs and Border Protection (CBP), Immigrations and Customs Enforcement (ICE) and U.S. Citizenship and Immigrant Services (USCIS) when necessary.
+The Office is responsible for the following: advising students on immigration issues; initial issuance and updates to form I-20s and DS-2019s; monitoring and verifying students’ legal non-immigrant status in SEVIS; updating changes to students’ non-immigration status in SEVIS; approving and granting extensions to students’ legal non-immigrant status; assisting students by providing them with Social Security Letters; issuing support letters to State and Federal agencies verifying current student status; and communicating and reporting student activity to various federal agencies under the Department of Homeland Security (DHS), such as Customs and Border Protection (CBP), Immigrations and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Services (USCIS) when necessary.

 Curricular Practical Training (CPT) and Optional Practical Training (OPT)

 The Office processes and approves Curricular Practical Training (CPT) for currently enrolled F-1 students, and Optional Practical Training (OPT) employment requests from students who have graduated from the university.
-The office maintains SEVIS records for all F-1 students that have been authorized to work under Post-Completions OPT Employment for 12 months, as well as students who qualify for the 24-Month OPT STEM Extension.
-Texas A&M University- Kingsville graduates currently working under CPT and OPT Extension are required to report any updates in their current residential address, phone, e-mail address and employment activity to our office within 10 days of any changes, or every six months.
-The office also provides these past students with updated documents for travel purposes, Dependent I-20s, Cap-Gap I-20 and other various documents as needed.
+The office maintains SEVIS records for all F-1 students that have been authorized to work under Post-Completion OPT Employment for 12 months, as well as students who qualify for the 24-Month OPT STEM Extension.
+Texas A&M University-Kingsville graduates currently working under OPT and OPT Extension are required to report any updates in their current residential address, phone, e-mail address and employment activity to our office within 10 days of any changes, or every six months.
+The office also provides these past students with updated documents for travel purposes, Dependent I-20s, Cap-Gap I-20s and other various documents as needed.

 TAMU System Student Health Insurance Policy

-International students on a F-1 or J-1 visa/status are required to purchase the TAMU System Student Health Insurance Plan (SSHIP) unless they have an alternate health insurance plan approved through the waiver process.
+The Office facilitates the health insurance enrollment of international students and scholars.
+International students on an F-1 or J-1 visa/status are required to purchase the TAMU System Student Health Insurance Plan (SSHIP) unless they have an alternate health insurance plan approved through the waiver process.
 This includes persons who are attending the English Language Training Center.
 The plan is automatically charged to F-1 and J-1 international students’ tuition and fee statement.
 J-2 dependents must be covered by health insurance as per the United States Department of State regulations.

 Academic Health Plans (AHP) provides program management and administrative services for the student health plans of Blue Cross and Blue Shield of Texas.